KHilse/asteroid-defense/README.md

 			Select weather types based on level, or use current weather from API
 	*	Bomber strike
+		*	A wave will contain a bomber every fifth wave
-			It takes three successful hits to destroy the bomber
+		*	It takes three successful hits to destroy the bomber